weitong/SQL-Beanstalk/README.md

-# SQL Beans #
+# SQL Beantalk #
-**SQL Beans** is a simplified framework for SQL Analysis tools.
+**SQL Beantalk** is a simplified framework for SQL Analysis tools.

 ## About ##

 ---------------------------
-SQL Beans is a simplified framework for SQL Analysis tools.
+SQL Beantalk is a simplified framework for SQL Analysis tools.
 We extend the PostgreSQL Grammar in our work.

 ## How To Build ##